 - 1. Principle of NMR

 - 2. Instrumentation of NMR

 - 3. Analytical procedure of NMR

-- $4.\ Sample$ preparation, operation and data analysis of NMR
+- 4. Sample preparation, operation and data analysis of NMR

 - 5. Principle of NMR

 - 6. Instrumentation of NMR

 - 7. Analytical procedure of NMR

 - 8. Sample preparation, operation and data analysis of NMR

 - 9. Applications

 - 10. Summary

-[Title] [Instructor] Advanced Instrumental Analysis IIIA Masashi Hisamoto/ Makoto Obata [Code] [Credits] [Program] [Semester] [Hours] [Language of instruction] 320112A GTI511 1 For All Programs of "Division of Engineering" Intensive / Japanese
+[Title] [Instructor] Advanced Instrumental Analysis IIIA Masashi Hisamoto / Makoto Obata [Code] [Credits] [Program] [Semester] [Hours] [Language of instruction] GTI511 1 For All Programs of "Division of Engineering" Intensive / Japanese

-The purpose of this course is to learn the principles and practical methods of LC-MS, elemental analysis (carbon, hydrogen, and nitrogen), and polarimetry.
+The purpose of this course is to learn the principles and practical methods of LC-MS and/or elemental analysis (carbon, hydrogen, and nitrogen).
 Students must take at least one analytical technique from each lecture.

-To learn and understand data analysis methods used in LC-MS, elemental analysis, and polarimetry
+To learn and understand data analysis methods used in LC-MS and/or elemental analysis.